JayComp Development

 Zoning and Regulatory Restrictions

 Local zoning laws dictate what you can build.
-Verify that the land is zoned for commercial retail use and, if applicable, fuel sales.
-Some municipalities impose strict restrictions on signage height, operating hours, and alcohol sales.
-If your land requires a zoning variance, the study must assess the likelihood of municipal approval — and the timeline cost if approval is slow.
+Verify that the land is zoned for commercial retail use and, if necessary, fuel sales.

 Visibility and Access

-A store hidden behind a cluster of large trees or an oversized neighboring building will struggle to capture impulse stops.
+A store hidden behind a cluster of large trees or a neighboring building will struggle to attract impulse shoppers.
 Evaluate the site from the perspective of a driver moving at the posted speed limit.
-Can they see your sign with enough distance to register your brand, process the information, and safely decelerate?
-A site with poor visibility or a dangerous blind curve may need to be reconsidered entirely.

 Analyzing Traffic Flow and Commuter Patterns

 Convenience stores thrive on friction-free access.
-If it's difficult to pull into your lot, drivers will simply keep driving.
+If it is difficult to pull into your lot, drivers will simply keep driving.

 Vehicle Counts and Patterns